Big Dig: Final phases

 On January 18, 2003, the opening ceremony was held for the I-90 Connector Tunnel, extending the Massachusetts Turnpike (Interstate 90) east into the Ted Williams Tunnel, and onwards to Boston Logan International Airport.
 The Ted Williams tunnel had been completed and was in limited use for commercial traffic and high-occupancy vehicles since late 1995.
 The westbound lanes opened on the afternoon of January 18 and the eastbound lanes on January 19.

-The next phase, moving the elevated Interstate 93 underground, was completed in two stages: northbound lanes opened on March 29, 2003, and southbound lanes (in a temporary configuration) on December 20, 2003.
+The northbound lanes of the I-93 tunnel opened on March 29, 2003.
+A temporary ramp from I-90 westbound to I-93 southbound opened on December 6, 2003, as did Cross Street on the surface.
+The southbound lanes of the I-93 tunnel opened on December 20, 2003.
 A tunnel underneath Leverett Circle connecting eastbound Storrow Drive to I-93 North and the Tobin Bridge opened December 19, 2004, easing congestion at the circle.
 All southbound lanes of I-93 opened to traffic on March 5, 2005, including the left lane of the Zakim Bridge, and all of the refurbished Dewey Square Tunnel.

 By the end of December 2004, 95% of the Big Dig was completed.
 Major construction remained on the surface, including construction of final ramp configurations in the North End and in the South Bay interchange, and reconstruction of the surface streets.

-The final ramp downtown—exit 16A (formerly 20B) from I-93 south to Albany Street—opened January 13, 2006.
+The final ramp downtown — exit 16A (formerly 20B) from I-93 south to Albany Street — opened January 13, 2006.

 In 2006, the two Interstate 93 tunnels were dedicated as the Thomas P. O'Neill Jr. Tunnel, after the former Democratic speaker of the House of Representatives from Massachusetts who pushed to have the Big Dig funded by the federal government.